 When used in combination with Chinese herbs, like those listed above, patients often recover from colds much quicker or avoid them altogether.

 If someone has already contracted a flu virus or cold, there are still many herbs that can help.
 According to a double-blind study conducted by Hancke, Burgos, Caceres, and Wikman, the herb Andrographis, reduces the severity of cold symptoms by strengthening the immune system.
+This herb is an example of Asian medicine for colds and the flu.

 Every person has an underlying weakness in their immune system.
 This weakness gives colds and flu viruses an opportunity to enter the body and cause illness.
 Although this weakness can differ from person to person, acupuncture has successfully boosted the immune system of many individuals, boosting some immune enhancing chemicals for up to three days after the acupuncture treatment.